"The human bond is at the heart of my adventures": Cédric Tassan, filmmaker and cycling explorer

 What have been your greatest fears during your adventures?

-I don't really have any fears, but moments of intense doubt.
+I don't really have any fears, but moments of intense doubt .
 In Kazakhstan, for example, I found myself alone in the desert, with 600 kilometers to cover.

 Another difficult situation was crossing a river in Tajikistan.
 Rivers there are unpredictable and extremely dangerous.
-I spent an hour looking for a safe spot, to no avail.
+I spent an hour looking for a safe place, to no avail.
 Finally, I found a less powerful branch of the river and managed to cross.
 These moments of doubt are intense, but they're part of the adventure.

 How do you work on your mental state in these extreme conditions?